hiro-iseri/atestcov/manual/user_guide.md

 - keywords are separated by commas or tabs.
 - The first valid line is testcase parameter name.
-The second and subsequent lines are parameter value of testcase.
+The second and subsequent lines are parameter values of testcase.
 - Format is compatible with PICT output.